AverageRoi/avenue-guard-public/README.md

 ---

-# What I learned

-Avenue Guard taught me that the difficult part of a production system is often not implementing an action, but defining **what must still be true before and after that action**.

-The level-request system made this especially clear.
-A request slot should only disappear after a valid submission.
-The same member should not submit twice in one wave.
-Two reviewers should not be able to independently finalize the same request.
-A restart should not make an existing review button lose the state it belongs to.

-I started thinking about those requirements as **invariants**, rather than as individual bug fixes.

-That changed the way I built later parts of Avenue Guard.

-### State has to outlive the process

-Early on, it was easy to think of the bot's current Python process as the system.

-It is not.

-A request wave, ticket, scheduled opening, weekly reward, or staff review can last longer than one deployment.
-Once that became obvious, persistence stopped being just "save some data to a database."

-The important question became:

-> **What information is necessary to reconstruct the workflow after the process disappears?**

-That is why Avenue Guard persists things such as request state, ticket state, reviews, scheduled openings, reward claims, transcripts, and validation data rather than only storing final results.

-Moving production state to Turso/libSQL also made me think about the difference between **local convenience and durable state**.
-The bot can work through an embedded local replica, but the important information cannot depend on an ephemeral hosting filesystem surviving.

-### External APIs should be treated as unreliable

-The level validator gave me a very concrete lesson in dependency design.

-In one real request shown in this repository, one Geometry Dash provider returned an **HTTP 403** while another provider successfully returned the level.

-If validation had been written around the assumption that one provider would always work, that request workflow would have failed.

-Instead, the system now uses caching, retries, cooldowns, provider backoff, and fallback behaviour.

-The lesson was not simply "add error handling."

-It was:

-> **A dependency failing should not automatically become the user's workflow failing.**

-That is now how I try to think about external systems.

-### Concurrency problems can exist even in a Discord bot

-Avenue Guard also forced me to think about operations that look sequential to a user but are not necessarily sequential in the application.

-Two people can submit at almost the same time.

-Two reviewers can press buttons close together.

-Two actions can try to allocate a ticket number or update the same workflow state.

-That made counters, duplicate checks, request limits, and review transitions into more than simple variables.
-They became shared state that needed protected updates.

-This was one of the first projects where I understood race conditions as a practical product problem rather than just something described in a computer-science lesson.

-### A restart is a normal event, not an exceptional one

-Persistent Discord components changed another assumption I had.

-A button can remain in Discord after the process that created it no longer exists.

-So a deployment cannot mean:

-> "Everything starts again."

-The new process has to understand interactions created by the previous one.

-Re-registering persistent views and keeping enough workflow state to route old buttons correctly made me think of restarts as part of the normal lifecycle of the system rather than as failures.

-### Observability changes debugging

-As Avenue Guard became larger, "look at the traceback when something breaks" stopped being enough.

-The admin dashboard, configuration checks, permission diagnostics, background-task status, impact reports, and Bot Doctor came from needing to answer questions such as:

-- Is the database reachable?
-- Did all feature modules load?
-- Are background jobs still running?
-- Is a required role or channel missing?
-- Are persistent views registered?
-- Is the problem in Discord configuration, storage, or application logic?

-The Bot Doctor shown in this repository checks multiple parts of the live system, and the production history currently contains more than a hundred recorded backups.

-The important lesson was that **debuggability is something you design before the failure happens**.

-A system that tells you what state it is in is much easier to maintain than one that only tells you that something crashed.

-### The biggest change

-When I started Avenue Guard, I mostly asked:

-> **How do I make this feature work?**

-Now I am much more likely to ask:

-> **What can fail, what state could be left behind, and what must remain true afterwards?**

-That shift—from implementing successful actions to designing recoverable state transitions—is probably the most important thing Avenue Guard taught me.
+# What changed as Avenue Guard grew

+The biggest change in Avenue Guard was not the number of features.
+It was what I considered the **unit of the system**.

+At first, I thought mostly in terms of Discord interactions: a user presses a button, the bot performs an action, and a response appears.

+That model stopped being enough once workflows began lasting longer than a single interaction or process.

+A request wave can remain open across deployments.
+A ticket can wait hours for the next person to act.
+An old review button still has to work after a restart.
+Two people can try to change the same request state almost simultaneously.

+I started treating those workflows as **persistent state with rules that must remain true**, rather than as sequences of messages.

+For example:

+- a request slot should only be consumed by a completed submission;
+- one member should not be able to submit twice in the same wave;
+- two reviewers should not independently finalize the same request;
+- and restarting the application should not erase the relationship between an existing Discord component and the workflow behind it.

+That shift is what pushed Avenue Guard toward durable storage, protected state transitions, persistent Discord components, and recovery tooling.

+Another important change came from external dependencies.

+The level-validation workflow shown in this repository contains a real example where one provider returned **HTTP 403** while another successfully returned the level.
+Designing around cases like that changed my idea of error handling.

+The question stopped being:

+> **How do I catch this exception?**

+and became:

+> **Does this dependency have to succeed for the user's entire workflow to succeed?**

+That is why validation now includes caching, retries, cooldowns, provider backoff, and fallbacks rather than treating one failed request as the end of the operation.

+The same happened with debugging.

+As the system grew, a traceback alone could no longer answer the useful questions: whether Turso was reachable, whether a background task had stopped, whether a required Discord role was missing, whether persistent views had loaded, or whether the problem was configuration rather than application logic.

+The admin dashboard, configuration checks, background-task status, and Bot Doctor came from needing the application to describe its own state before something visibly failed for users.

+The main engineering change was therefore fairly specific:

+> **I stopped designing only for the successful action and started designing for the state left behind when that action is interrupted, duplicated, retried, or resumed later.**

+That is probably the most important thing Avenue Guard changed about the way I build software.
 ---

 # About the source code